Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/Post.md

 - `url` -- URL that serves the stream.
 - `s` -- cipher signature used to protect the stream (if present).

 Note: I've encountered cases when [some of the muxed streams were removed](https://github.com/Tyrrrz/YoutubeExplode/issues/36) despite still appearing in the metadata.
-Therefore it's recommended to send HEAD requests to check that each stream is still available.
+Therefore, it's recommended to send HEAD requests to check that each stream is still available.
 You can get content length as well while you're at it, since it's not present in the metadata.

 ### Adaptive streams